Tinkidinki/IRE_Major_Project/README.md

 ```

 ## Run with the hyperparameters used in the paper

+Running the python notebook.
+To Run the python notebooks we need to

 This option can be run on machines both with and without a GPU, but you may find subtly different results from the paper when using approaches other than that described in the Option 2 installation instructions.